-6 Year-End Small Business Tax Savings Tips
+6 Year End Small Business Tax Tips

 (And you'll want to bookmark this page so you can find it easily when you're ready to figure out your Capital Cost Allowance claim: How to Calculate Capital Cost Allowance.)

-2) Delay disposing of depreciable assets.
+2) Delay disposing of depreciable assets before year end.

 3) Delay or defer income.

-4) Increase business expenses.
+4) Increase business expenses before year end.

 Another way of “managing” your income for the year is to increase your business expenses.
-Think about your upcoming needs for products or services and fill them now.
+Think about your upcoming needs for products or services and fill them before year end.
 Review the categories of potential business expenses, and see if your expenses are “low” in any one area.
 It’s certainly never too late, for instance, to do some more advertising or promotion for your business.
 (See these 19 Advertising Ideas for Small Businesses, for instance.)

 5) Make your maximum RRSP or TFSA contributions.

 If you don’t have an RRSP, there’s no time like the present to set one up.
-For more on the RRSP as a tax deduction, see RRSPs: The Best Income Tax Deduction for Small Businesses.

 6) Maintain your calendar year reserve.